 Each serving of Huel roughly breaks down into a 30/40/30 proteins/carbohydrates/fats ratio.
 While carbohydrates still remain the dominant energy source (as it is in most people’s diets), we like that Huel has put a strong emphasis on protein, something that many fitness-minded folks will appreciate.

-Each serving of Huel will provide a minimum 20% of the daily requirements (based on a 2,000 calorie daily diet) of the following micronutrients.
+Each serving of Huel will provide a minimum of 20% of the daily requirements (based on a 2,000 calorie daily diet) of the following micronutrients.

 The micronutrients contained in Soylent are as follows: